MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *   Use CSS layouts, animations, and filters to create advanced designs.
 *   Run near-compiled performance code with WebAssembly.

-There isn't much you can't do today with Web technologies, and thanks to Microsoft Edge, PWAs on desktop can take full advantage of this to deliver what users expect desktop apps to do.
+There isn't much you can't do today with web technologies.
+Thanks to Microsoft Edge, PWAs on desktop can take full advantage of web technologies to deliver what users expect desktop apps to do.

 Check out [Myth Busting PWAs](https://www.davrous.com/2019/10/18/myth-busting-pwas-the-new-edge-edition) for more information about what PWAs can do.